 The Day Before

 Breakfast is at the hotel.
 A representative from HCR will meet you at 7:00AM Mountain Time, at the Hells Canyon Grand Hotel.
 Watertight bags and containers will be distributed.
 After breakfast we depart from the hotel by 8:00AM to the launch site.
-You can drive yourselves, 2 hours or share a van ride with required masks.
+Plan for a 2 hour shuttle to the put-in.
 The guides have the boats ready to go.
 After a short safety orientation we finish strapping down our gear and launch for the trip of a lifetime.
 The day is spent running rapids, lunch on the beach, and starting our “River Time.”
 There is time for fishing from the boats, at lunch, and also when we arrive at camp.
 We bring all the gear to fish with.

 Each day we stop for a riverside lunch break around noon.
 This is a great time to get to know the other guides and guests, fish a little, and usually we take a short hike.
 We run through Cougar Canyon where we find several fun class II and III rapids.